pingcap/docs/statistics.md

 > **Note:**
 >
 > The current sampling rate is calculated based on an adaptive algorithm.
 When you can observe the number of rows in a table using [`SHOW STATS_META`](/sql-statements/sql-statement-show-stats-meta.md), you can use this number of rows to calculate the sampling rate corresponding to 100,000 rows.
-If you cannot observe this number, you can use the `TABLE_KEYS` column of the [`TABLE_STORAGE_STATS`](/information-schema/information-schema-table-storage-stats.md) table as another reference to calculate the sampling rate.
+If you cannot observe this number, you can use the `TABLE_KEYS` column in the [`TABLE_STORAGE_STATS`](/information-schema/information-schema-table-storage-stats.md) table as another reference to calculate the sampling rate.
 >
 > Normally, `STATS_META` is more credible than `TABLE_KEYS`.
-But after importing data through [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md), the result of `STATS_META` is `0`.
+However, after importing data through the methods like [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md), the result of `STATS_META` is `0`.
 To handle this situation, you can use `TABLE_KEYS` to calculate the sampling rate when the result of `STATS_META` is much smaller than the result of `TABLE_KEYS`.

 The following syntax collects statistics for some columns in the `TableName` table: